PelionIoT/mbed-edge/README.md

 This document contains the instructions for using and developing Mbed Edge.

+The full Mbed Edge documentation is [part of our Mbed Cloud documentation site](https://cloud.mbed.com/docs/current/connecting/mbed-edge.html).
+For comments or questions about the documentation, please [email us](mailto:support@mbed.org).

 ## License

 This software is provided under Apache 2.0 license.